tylerodonnell/google-photos-backup/readme.md

 ## Instructions

 * Follow the instructions to create a Google Cloud project.
 Save the project's `client_secret.json` file to a safe location. (ex /data/config/client_id.json).
 You'll need to mount it to the Docker container later.
-* Create an empty directory on the host to store the Google photos.
+* Create an empty directory on the host to store the Google photos (ex /data/photos).
 * Supply the needed environment variables
   * `STORAGE_DIR`: Location where to download Google photos
   * `CLIENT_SECRET`: Location of the Google Cloud Project's json file
-  * `B2_BUCKET`: Name of the S3 Bucket
+  * `B2_BUCKET`: Name of the Backblaze B2 Bucket
   * `B2_KEY_ID`: Backblaze Application Key ID
   * `B2_APP_KEY`: Backblaze Application Key
-* Start the Docker container with the required params
+* Start the Docker container with the required params and mount your directory

 ### Example

 ```
-# Fill these in
 STORAGE_DIR="/data/photos"
 CLIENT_SECRET="/data/config/client_id.json"
 B2_BUCKET="my-bucket"